 As in life, in death you have options.
 You can be buried in a traditional casket in a plot at a cemetery.
 Alternatively, you can choose cremation and select the way you want to be memorialized from a growing list of unique memorial options available to you.
-One option, in particular, that is growing in popularity involves a tree pod burial with your cremation ashes.
+One option, in particular, that is growing in popularity involves a tree pod burial or using a tree urn with your cremation ashes.

 The Living Urn, the leading bio urn and planting system, makes it easy for families to bury a loved one under a tree with their ashes.
 The patent pending system includes a proprietary biodegradable burial urn that is made from recycled plant materials and breaks down quickly when planted to support root growth, a special soil additive to balance out certain properties in ash that can make the growing environment less suitable for tree growth, mulch and planting instructions.
 The entire system is packaged in an eco-friendly bamboo cylinder.

 So why do so many people want to be a tree after they pass?
 There are many reasons, and we’ve outlined a number of important ones below:

 - A tree is a beautiful, living memorial (and not your typical headstone): Being part of the growing environment of a tree provides new meaning to that special tree memorial.
 It’s a living organism that can grow and thrive and keep your memory present with your loved ones.
 Family and friends can visit the tree for generations and reflect and remember.
 Trees present vibrant red, orange, yellow, green, brown, white, pink and other colors that light up the landscape and add beauty to the environment.
 Now, families can nurture a new life and spend time with your tree memorial - have picnics, read a book, take a nap next to it, or simply enjoy the beauty your tree memorial will provide;